AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 be renamed to something like `DEFAULT-1520150241.json` and then `DEFAULT.json` will be recreated.

-You can edit the file to change what the values in it or name the file whatever you want.
-Just makes sure it *always* has a `hexkey` entry that contains 64 hex characters (`[0-9][a-f]`) from a random generated source.
+You can edit the resulting configuration file to change what the values in it or name the file whatever you want.
+Just makes sure it *always* has a `hexkey` entry that contains 64 hex characters (`[0-9][a-f]`) from a cryptographically secure pseudo-random number generator.

+You can then call the constructor in your web application like this:

+    use \AWonderPHP\SimpleCacheAPCu\SimpleCacheAPCuSodium as SimpleCache;
+    $CacheObj = new SimpleCache('/path/to/WEBMAIL.json');

 The file needs to be readable by the web server but should not be readable by other users on the system.
 On CentOS/RHEL systems which Apache:

-    chown apache:apache DEFAULT.json && chmod 0400 DEFAULT.json
+    chown apache:apache WEBMAIL.json && chmod 0400 WEBMAIL.json

 should accomplish that task.